Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/academic.md

 Also starting at 3rd level, you can deduce when things are going to go sideways.
 You have a bonus to your initiative rolls equal to your Intelligence modifier.

 # Subtle Sabotage
-Starting at 9th level, when a creature you can see within 30 feet of you makes an ability check, attack roll, or saving throw, you can use your reaction to roll a Cunning Intellect die and subtract the number rolled from that roll.
+Starting at 9th level, when a creature you can see within 30 feet of you makes an ability check or an attack roll, you can use your reaction to expend a Cunning Intellect die, rolling it and subtracting the number rolled from that roll.
+You must do so before the d20 is rolled.

 # Utter Brilliance
 Starting at 13th level, when the number rolled on a Cunning Intellect die is lower than your Intelligence modifier, you can use your Intelligence modifier instead.